amiretefaghi/IRL-Net/README.md

 Getting Started
 --------------------------
-To use the pre-trained models, download them from the following links then copy them to corresponding checkpoints folder.
+To use the pre-trained models, download them from the following [link](https://drive.google.com/drive/folders/1jjGXqzdjdPft355aAPWQZWxlKd_jr5Hj?usp=sharing) then copy them to corresponding checkpoints folder.

 ### 0.Quick Testing